by Scott Mehl © Unofficial Royalty 2016

 In 1582, Marguerite returned to France to recuperate after an illness.
 Before long, her brother, King Henri III, forced her to leave, scandalized by her behavior.
 She returned to Navarre, organizing a coup d’état to take control of the city of Agen.
 However, that was short-lived and soon she was forced to flee.
 In 1586, she was imprisoned by her brother, King Henri III of France, and later by her husband in the castle of Usson.
 It would be 19 years before she returned to court.

 Despite this, Marguerite became Queen Consort of France on August 2, 1589.
-When her brother, King Henri III, died without an heir, the throne passed to Marguerite’s husband, who was the senior agnatic heir of King Louis IX of France.
+When her brother, King Henri III, died without an heir, the throne passed to Marguerite’s husband, the senior agnatic heir of King Louis IX of France.
 When he took the throne as King Henri IV, there would be much dissent amongst the French people as he was not Catholic.
 After several years of various factions trying to keep him from the throne, Henri converted to Catholicism in 1593.

 In 1605, largely due to the efforts of Henri’s second wife, Marie de’ Medici, Marguerite was welcomed back to Paris and the French court.
 She settled initially at the Hôtel de Sens while having a new home – the Hôtel Reine Marguerite – built along the Seine, directly opposite the Louvre Palace.
 She remained a favorite at court and maintained a remarkably close relationship with her former husband and his new wife.
 In 1608, they even asked her to serve as godmother to their youngest son Gaston.